Hollywood or Bust?

 This with Andrews in more sensual parts in his movies with sex thimbles and starlets (10 (1979) with Dudley Moore and Bo Derek) and sexy seventies studs (Burt Reynolds in The Man Who Loved Women (1983), these a contrast to her musicals that included Mary Poppins (1964) and Thoroughly Modern Millie (1967).

 My final thoughts on this, and surely it’s not just coincidence but her name Sally Miles in this film.
 When you put this name abreast next to Andrews most well-known musical, The Sound of Music.
 Then look at the initials for both of these, you have the initials S and M. Just saying…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂/10

 Fourth Golden Boy, William Holden Celebration 2019, No 20

 This film was added to The Wonderful World of Cinema, The Flapper Dame and Love Letters to Old Hollywood.
 Fourth Golden Boy, William Holden Celebration.
 Other films with this cast include William Holden in The Bridge on the River Kwai, Omen II and Network.
 Larry Hagman stars in Dallas, The Return of the Worlds Greatest Detective and McMillan.
 Julie Andrews in The Sound of Music and The Princess Diaries.
 Shelley Winters in The Devil’s Daughter, Buona Sera Mrs Campbell and He Ran All the Way.
-Stuart Margolin in Kelly’s Heroes.
 Loretta Swit also appeared in MASH.
-Robert Vaughn in his tribute HERE.
+Robert Vaughn in The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29 / The Karate Killers and his tribute HERE.